eduadiez/PowersOfTau-SGX/README.md

     Thank you for your participation, much appreciated! :)
     ```
 4. Checking and validating the results

     The result of the execution will generate the following files
-      * response
+      * _response_

           49GB file with the result of the computation.
-You should follow https://github.com/weijiekoh/perpetualpowersoftau steeps to sumit the response.
+You should follow [these steps (link)](https://github.com/weijiekoh/perpetualpowersoftau) to sumit the response.
-      * quote.json
+      * _quote.json_

           Quote in json format to use for validating the result with the Intel Atesttation services
-      * quote.bin
+      * _quote.bin_

           Quote in binary format to use with the parse_quote.py

-      With the quote files you can obtain a proof signed by Intel that you have generated this response with its corresponding public key within the enclave and that it has been executed in a correct environment.
+      With the quote files you can use Intel's Attestation Services to obtain a proof signed by Intel that you have generated this response with its corresponding public key within the enclave and that it has been executed in the correct environment.

-    __Get Intel Attestation proof:__
+    __Get an Intel Attestation proof:__
     ```
     $ curl -i -X POST \
     >         https://api.trustedservices.intel.com/sgx/attestation/v3/report \